Masters in Public Policy Degree Programs with Career Information

 Continuing Education Information

 A master's degree is considered adequate education for many careers in public policy.
-However, a Ph.D. in Public Policy is widely available for students seeking additional development.
-Often, students pursuing a Ph.D. in Public Policy are interested in becoming educators.
+However, a Ph.D. in Public Policy is widely available for students seeking additional education.
+Often, students pursuing a Ph.D. in Public Policy are interested in becoming professors or teachers.